Vesting Clauses

 In United States constitutional law, the Vesting Clauses are three provisions in the United States Constitution which vest legislative power in Congress, executive power in the President, and judicial power in the federal courts.
-They were added by Gouverneur Morris during the Committee on Style's final revisions to emphasize that the public was empowering each of the branches.
+They were added by Gouverneur Morris during the Committee on Style's final revisions to emphasize that the public was enabling each of the branches.

 President Andrew Jackson responded to his censure in 1834 with a written "solemn protest" in which he interpreted these clauses as expressly creating a separation of powers among the three branches of the federal government.
 In contrast, Victoria F. Nourse has argued that the Vesting Clauses do not create the separation of powers, and it actually arises from the representation and appointment clauses elsewhere in the Constitution.